 - They promote individual responsibility in the teams through self-organised team goals.

 - They enable moonshot goals and thinking “out of the box” for innovation and significant improvement in the organisation.

 - They promote critical thinking throughout the organisation by consistently testing the effectiveness of decisions.

 Tips for starting with OKR

-With these 7 tips, you can get started with Objectives & Key Results:
+With these 7 tips, you can get started with Objectives and Key Results:

-- Make sure that you have a clear picture of your objectives and a strategy before introducing OKR.
+- Make sure you have a clear vision and strategy before rolling out.

-- Start small before rolling out OKR across the organisation.
-A good starting point is the management team.
+- Start small before rolling out the framework across the organisation.
+A good starting point is the leadership team.

 - Start at the corporate level with an OKR.